 Knowing your numbers is everything when it comes to your sales funnels.

 How else can you know what’s working and what’s not?

-In the Achievers Circle, I provide the documents I use in order to track the entire process of each funnel and here are some of the most important numbers I’m looking for:
+In The Collective, I provide the documents I use in order to track the entire process of each funnel and here are some of the most important numbers I’m looking for:

 The amount of people your opt-in is being put in front of.
 This could be organic and/or paid traffic.

 2. Landing Page Conversion %

 This is the page that they are hitting from your organic and/or paid promotion of your opt-in and will be entering their email on.